ArtHitParade

 The hypersensitive artist felt a lasting empathy for both teams.
 Back in his workshop, he produced in a few weeks a series of 25 paintings, providing his interpretation of the variety of movements.

 Almost all these Footballeurs paintings are in small sizes.
 An oil on canvas 200 x 350 cm is an exception.
-Titled Parc des Princes by the artist and differentiated from the others by its subtitle Les Grands Footballeurs, it has been kept until now by the family and is estimated € 18M for sale by Christie's in Paris on October 17, lot 12.
+Titled Parc des Princes by the artist and differentiated from the others by its subtitle Les Grands Footballeurs, it has been kept by the family until being sold for € 20M by Christie's on October 17, 2019, lot 12.

 Sport in Art